 where $\mathcal{L}_\xi$ denotes the Lie derivative with respect to $\xi$.
 The vanishing of $h$ provides a necessary and sufficient condition for a nearly Sasakian manifold to be Sasakian (\cite{Olszak1}).
 In \cite{Olszak} the following formulas are proved:

 where $R$ is the Riemannian curvature of $g$.

 A central role in the study of nearly Sasakian geometry is played by the symmetric operator $h^2$.
-We recall the fundamental result due to Olszak \cite{Olszak}: \begin{theorem} If a nearly Sasakian non Sasakian manifold $(M,\phi,\xi,\eta,g)$ satisfies the condition
+We recall the fundamental result due to Olszak \cite{Olszak}: \begin{theorem} If a nearly Sasakian non-Sasakian manifold $(M,\phi,\xi,\eta,g)$ satisfies the condition

-for some real number $\lambda$, then $\dim(M)=5$. \end{theorem} In \cite{Olszak1} Olszak also proved that any $5$-dimensional nearly Sasakian non Sasakian manifold is Einstein with scalar curvature $>20$.
+for some real number $\lambda$, then $\dim(M)=5$. \end{theorem} In \cite{Olszak1} Olszak also proved that any $5$-dimensional nearly Sasakian non-Sasakian manifold is Einstein with scalar curvature $>20$.
 In \cite{CappDileo} it is proved that the eigenvalues of $h^2$ are constant.
 Being $h$ skew-symmetric, the non-vanishing eigenvalues of $h^2$ are negative, so that the spectrum of $h^2$ is of type